minseok127/atomsnap/README.md

 4. Writer decrements inner reference count on exchange (by outer count value)
 5. Readers increment inner reference count on release
 6. Version freed when inner reference count reaches zero

+## Reference Counting Algorithm

+Atomsnap uses a dual-counter approach to manage object lifecycles safely without locks.

+1. **Outer Reference Count (24-bit)**: Located in the Control Block.
+Counts the number of times a version has been Acquired.
+2. **Inner Reference Count (32-bit)**: Located in the Version object.
+Counts the number of times a version has been Released.

+### The Mismatch Problem & Solution

+Since the Outer counter (24-bit) and Inner counter (32-bit) have different bit-widths, simply subtracting them would lead to errors.
+Atomsnap solves this with a robust normalization logic:

+- **Masking**: The Inner counter is masked to the 24-bit domain.
+- **Subtraction**: Active Readers = (Inner Releases - Outer Acquires).
+- **Wraparound Correction**: If the outer counter wraps around relative to the inner counter, the algorithm detects the anomaly (positive result) and applies a WRAPAROUND_FACTOR ($2^{24}$) correction.

 ---